Data Protection Act (1998) and the General Data Protection Regulation (GDPR) (25th May 2018)

 - The data we gather and process is legitimate for the purposes of contractual and pre-contractual work.

-- Our work to deliver EED Article 8 (ESOS) Compliance performs a legal requirement on clients under the Energy Efficiency Directive (EED) (2012/27/EU) as does work to provide EPCs to customers that might otherwise be in breach of the Minimum Energy Efficiency Standartds (MEES) regulations 2015.
+- Our work to deliver EED Article 8 (ESOS) Compliance performs a legal requirement on clients under the Energy Efficiency Directive (EED) (2012/27/EU) as does work to provide EPCs to customers that might otherwise be in breach of the Minimum Energy Efficiency Standards (MEES) regulations 2015 and Streamlined Energy and Carbon Reporting (SECR) following legislation introduced from 1st April 2019.

 - Our work to provide energy and carbon savings (alongside cost savings and revenues) meets the demands of the Climate Change Act (2008)